 - Ownership Rights: Full and exclusive ownership of the copyright in their articles.

-- Reuse Rights: The right to reuse all or part of the published article in future works of their own, such as books, lectures, presentations, and course materials without permission from the Journal of Digital Pedagogy, provided appropriate acknowledgment of first publication in the Journal is made.
+- Reuse Rights: The right to reuse any part of the published article in future works of their own, such as books, lectures, presentations, and course materials without permission from the Journal of Digital Pedagogy, provided appropriate acknowledgment of the first publication in the Journal is made.

 - Distribution Rights: The right to reproduce, distribute, and display their work publicly through any media channels of their choosing.